Ransomware Harms and the Victim Experience

 Ransomware is now a significant national security threat to the UK.
 It continues to impact the operation and delivery of key public and private services, undermining the economic resilience of the country at a pivotal time.
 However, its exact effects on the UK economy and society remain unclear, and the scale and harms (e.g., physical, economic, societal impacts) at an organisational and individual level vary.
 Without a better understanding of the harms created by ransomware, policymakers, researchers and practitioners risk misunderstanding the impact ransomware has on the UK economy, society and its citizens.
 Designing effective policy responses to the challenges presented by ransomware, particularly around the underreporting of ransomware and victims’ willingness to pay ransoms, requires insight into the impact ransomware has on organisations and the individuals that work for them.

-Work on the project is funded by the UK National Cyber Security Centre (NCSC).
+Work on the project is funded by RISCS and UK National Cyber Security Centre's Sociotechnical Security Group.

 Dr Jason R. C. Nurse